Arene’s recommendations on the use of artificial intelligence for universities of applied sciences

 - Guide: The use of AI tools must be in accordance with good scientific practice.

-- Ensure equality: The use of AI tools must not affect the equal treatment of students, staff or other stakeholders.
+- Promote equality: The use of AI tools must not affect the equal treatment of students, staff or other stakeholders.

-- Train: Universities of applied sciences must train students and staff in the responsible use of AI tools.
+- Train / support competence development: Universities of applied sciences must train students and staff in the responsible use of AI tools.

-- Ensure: The use of AI systems involves risks of leaking sensitive information and copyright infringements.
+- Ensure / Manage risks: The use of AI systems involves risks of leaking sensitive information and copyright infringements.
 Universities of applied sciences must identify data protection risks and process sensitive data appropriately.

 Recommendations for the teachers of universities of applied sciences